divestedcg/real-ucode/README.md

 | AMD (real-ucode) | 107 | 3 |

 - Another way to look at it:
-  - Intel has provided roughly 42 updates over the past 6 years.
+  - Intel has provided roughly 39 updates over the past 6 years.
   - AMD has provided roughly 24 updates over the past 12 years.
-  - real-ucode has provided roughly 77 updates over the past 1.5 years
+  - real-ucode has provided roughly 69 updates over the past 1.5 years.

 Compatibility
 -------------